Rise to Success: Career Highlights of Jalen Williams

 November 30, 2021: Career-High 30 Points Against Hawaii

-On November 30, 2021, Jalen Williams registered a career-high 30 points with four rebounds and four assists against Hawaii.
+On November 30, 2021, Jalen Williams scored a career-high 30 points against Hawaii, also adding four rebounds and four assists.

 2021: First Career Double-Double

-During the opening round of the 2021 WCC tournament, Jalen Williams recorded his first career double-double with 13 points and 10 rebounds against Pepperdine.
+During the 2021 WCC tournament's opening round, Jalen Williams achieved his first career double-double with 13 points and a career-high 10 rebounds against Pepperdine.

 January 27, 2022: Game-Winning Shot Against BYU

-On January 27, 2022, Jalen Williams hit a game-winning shot against BYU, finishing with 26 points.
+On January 27, 2022, Jalen Williams hit a game-winning shot against BYU, finishing the game with 26 points.

 March 15, 2022: Final Collegiate Game

-On March 15, 2022, in the 2022 NIT, Jalen Williams played his final collegiate game, finishing with 19 points, 15 rebounds, and 4 assists in a loss against Washington State.
+On March 15, 2022, Jalen Williams played his final collegiate game in the 2022 NIT, recording 19 points, 15 rebounds, and 4 assists against Washington State.

 On March 31, 2022, Jalen Williams declared for the 2022 NBA draft while maintaining his collegiate eligibility.